1623 – 1698

 1732 – 1822

-William Tuke was born in York, into a leading Quaker family.
-He entered the family tea and coffee merchant business at an early age.
-He devoted much time to philanthropy, and is best remembered for founding The Retreat, in York, where he introduced humane modes of treatment for the mentally ill.
+(1732 - 1822) worked in the family tea and coffee business in York, UK.
+He was a keen philanthropist, and founded The Retreat, in York, where he introduced humane modes of treatment for the mentally ill.

 1746 – 1799